-12.2 11.2 FAILURE TO VOTE
+11.2 FAILURE TO VOTE

-- A) All members of the City Council, in attendance of a duly called meeting that requires formal Council Action, are required to vote, pursuant to Article II, Section 18 of the Goodyear City Charter-and the Goodyear City Code (1992), unless the issue involves the conduct of the member or a declared conflict of interest. - B) Should a member fail to vote, his/her "vote shall be counted with the majority of votes cast; however, in the event of a tie vote, his/her vote shall be counted as "No."
+- A) All members of the City Council, in attendance of a duly called meeting that requires formal Council Action, are required to vote, pursuant to Article II, Section 18 of the Goodyear City Charter, unless the issue involves the conduct of the member or a declared conflict of interest. - B) Should a member fail to vote, his/her "vote shall be counted with the majority of votes cast; however, in the event of a tie vote, his/her vote shall be counted as "No."

-12.3 11.3 RECONSIDERATION
+11.3 RECONSIDERATION

 Any member of the City Council who voted with the majority may move a reconsideration of any action at the same or next available meeting.
 After a motion for reconsideration has once been acted upon, no other motion for reconsideration thereof shall be made without the unanimous consent of the Council.

 When an Ordinance, put on final passage, fails to pass, no motion to reconsider shall be considered within twenty-four (24) hours of the vote on the Ordinance.

-12.4 11.4 TIE VOTES
+11.4 TIE VOTES